 If there is a dispute over the return of your deposit the tenant can raise this with the relevant tenancy deposit scheme.
 If this doesn't revolve the problem, it will be passed to an Alternative Dispute Resolution service; this is an independent person who will decide if the tenant's money should be returned.

-The tenant will be able to apply to the County Court to order the landlord to either repay the deposit or order the landlord to pay the deposit in to one the the 2 schemes.
+The tenant will be able to apply to the County Court to order the landlord to either repay the deposit or order the landlord to pay the deposit in to one of the two schemes.